Join the most popular and best-selling trip from Sofia

 Rila Monastery and Boyana Church tour itinerary

-08:55: The trip starts from the parking at south-east corner of Al. Nevski Cathedral's square and in front of “La Cattedrale” restaurant. (you will receive detailed map after you complete the booking process)
+08:55: The trip starts from the parking at the south-east corner of Al. Nevski Cathedral's square and in front of “La Cattedrale” restaurant. (you will receive a detailed map after you complete the booking process)

 10:15: Departure to Rila Monastery